Automation — Control Loops

 DescriptionHuman-readable label.

-YThe coordinate reference — Y1 for the first output, Y2 for the second, etc.
+YThe variable name for this output: Y1 for the first output, Y2 for the second, etc. (Same convention as the X inputs — not a spatial coordinate.)

 ValueThis is where you write the formula.
 The formula references input coordinates (X1, X2...) and produces the output.
 For example: IF(X1>25, 1, 0) turns the output ON when the temperature (X1) exceeds 25°C.